CAROLINE ABBOTT - BOOK 1

 American Girl Publishing

-A Top 25 Children's Fiction Bestseller
+A Top 25 Children's Bestseller

-for 4 Weeks Running
+for a Grand Total of 4 Weeks

 — Publisher's Weekly

 Kathleen created the American Girl Caroline Abbott historical character and wrote the seven books about her.
-Meet Caroline is the first story in this award-winning, bestselling series, and the eighteenth of Kathleen's twenty-five published books.
+Meet Caroline is the first story in this award-winning, bestselling series, and the eighteenth of Kathleen's twenty-six published books.
 It takes place during the War of 1812 and is written for readers age 8 and up who enjoy historical fiction without any sex, gore, or explicit violence.

 Caroline Abbott is doing what she loves most—sailing on Lake Ontario with Papa—when her world turns upside down.
 A British officer boards their sloop, announces that Britain and America are at war, and takes her father prisoner!